sahanracker/AMI-Encrypt/README.md

-# AMI-Encrypt

-## AMI-Encrypt setting up root encrypted AMI
+## AMI-Encrypt (setting up root encrypted AMI )

-##How to use
+This small shell script is setup to crete root encrypted Market place AMI.
+After creating the AMI it will clean the unwanted instance and the unencrypted AMI.

-NOTE: You need to export the AWS environment you need to create the AMI before running this shell script.
+NOTE: You have to clean the resources if the script fail during the process.
+#How to use
+Make sure you export your AWS envrionment.
 ```
 faws env
 ```
 Run the script with following arguments in the terminal (Linux,Mac)
 ```
 git clone git@github.com:sahanracker/AMI-Encrypt.git